Xfers/docs/source/index.md

 }
 ```

 The following request will allow you to make a payout to the recipient.
 If you only provide us with bank details, Xfers will make a payout directly to that bank account.

-If only email/phone no is provided, Xfers will email/SMS the recipient to inform him of the payout and allow him to claim and withdrawal the funds to any of the [local banks we support](/docs/#supported-banks).
-However, if a user has an account with xfers, we will credit the amount into the user's account immediately.
+If only email/phone no is provided, Xfers will email/SMS the recipient to inform him of the payout and allow him to claim and withdrawal the funds to any of the [local banks we support](/#supported-banks(singapore)).
+However, if a user has an account with Xfers, we will credit the amount into the user's Xfers account immediately.

-If both bank details and recipient informations are provided, we will credit their bank account and send them a notification once their payout has been processed.
+If both bank details and recipient informations are provided, we will credit directly to their bank account and send them a notification once their payout has been processed.

-Note: If the recipient did not accept the payout within 14 days, the payout will be cancelled and its funds will be return back to your Xfers balances.
+Note: If the recipient did not accept the payout within 14 days, the payout will be cancelled and its funds will be returned back to your Xfers balances.

 <aside class="notice">
 Either the recipient field or the bank_account_no field must be filled in to identify the recipient.